Gaeilge

 Rules

-To get a PPS Number, you must provide evidence of:
+To apply for a PPS Number, you must provide:

 Evidence of your identity:

-If you are an Irish citizen born in the Republic of Ireland, you will need:
+If you are an Irish citizen born in Ireland:

-• AND your Irish or UK driving licence or Irish learner driving permit
+• your current Irish or UK driving licence or Irish learner driver permit (if you have one)

-If you are an Irish citizen born in Northern Ireland or a UK citizen, you will need:
+If you are an Irish citizen born in Northern Ireland or you are a UK born citizen:

 • your current passport